yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-clusters/pause-clusters.md

 ## Pause clusters

 To reduce costs on temporarily unused clusters, you can pause a cluster for up to 30 days.
-Paused clusters are not billed for instance vCPU capacity, and are billed for disk storage at a reduced rate.
-Backup storage is charged at the standard rate.
+Paused clusters are not billed for instance vCPU capacity.
+Disk and Backup storage are charged at the standard rate.
 Refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).

 To pause a cluster, on the **Clusters** page, click the three dots icon for the cluster you want to pause and choose **Pause Cluster**.
 You can also select the cluster, click **More Links**, and click **Pause Cluster**.

-You can't pause a cluster if it was resumed less than an hour before.

-Paused clusters resume automatically after 30 days.
 Yugabyte notifies you when a cluster is paused and resumed.

 Paused clusters have the following limitations: